Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 BlueStacks is completely safe to use and does not contain any malicious files that can cause harm to your PC.

-- From the browser on your Windows PC, visit the BlueStacks website.
+- From the browser on your Windows PC platform, visit the BlueStacks website.

 - Tap on Download.
 It is best to stick to the latest version.